VivianBass/GeneFamilies/1. protokol/week-5/day-22.11.md

 - so t test for means and wilcox for medians ?? (when exactly to use t-test and when wilcox ?)
 - should we destinguish between the species dmel , dsec in plotting ?

+- suggest: we would need a script for loading fasta file, creating mapping table, extracting Information etc.

 ---

 **Next Steps**: